Australian-Parliamentary-Speech/Scraper/docs/src/sgml2xml.md

 # Download the SGML files and convert them to XML files
+This step downloads the SGML files and converts them into XML files (they are missing from Hansard).

 Step one, in your preferred directory, clone the sgml2xml repo with HTTP or SSH:
 ```
 git clone https://github.com/Australian-Parliamentary-Speech/sgml2xml.git